RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/infrastructure/infrastructure.md

 8. Click on the **`Public_Subnet-analytics_vcn_test`**.

     ![](./images/task1.8.png)
+### **Task 1.9:**
+- Earlier we set up the subnet to use the VCN's default security list, that has default rules, which are designed to make it easy to get started with Oracle Cloud Infrastructure.
+ Now we will customize the default security list of the VCN to allow traffic through MySQL Database Service ports by clicking on  _**`Security List for Private Subnet-analytics_vcn_test`**_.

 9. Earlier we set up the subnet to use the VCN's default security list, that has default rules, which are designed to make it easy to get started with Oracle Cloud Infrastructure.
  Now we will customize the default security list of the VCN to allow traffic through MySQL Database Service ports by clicking on  **`Default_Security_List_for_analytics_vcn_test`**.